 Holy, Holy, Holy Lord God of hosts.
 Heaven and earth are full of your glory.
+Hosanna in the highest.
 Blessed is he who comes in the name of the Lord.
+Hosanna in the highest.

 You are indeed Holy and to be glorified, O God, who love the human race and who always walk with us on the journey of life.
 Blessed indeed is your Son, present in our midst when we are gathered by his love and when, as once for the disciples, so now for us, he opens the Scriptures and breaks the bread.